785pavan/isee2019-SPENDEMON/docs/_posts/2019-06-04-ISEE-2019-Implementation-and-User-Interface.md

-**<span>Storyboard 1:</span>** Here, we display the screenshots from our App which navigates from the Login page to the Main Activity page where one can see the daily, monthly, overall summary.
+**<span style= "color:#C2185B">Storyboard 1:</span>** Here, we display the screenshots from our App which navigates from the Login page to the Main Activity page where one can see the daily, monthly, overall summary.
 On clicking Summary, it takes to the overall Summary table from which one can navigate to the Edit Data page where one can add their expenses and incomes with descriptions and dates etc.